renata1026/renata1026/README.md

 - 👋 Hi, I’m @renata1026
-- 👀 I’m interested in coding, yoga, ...
+- 👀 I’m interested in coding, yoga, and Italian food.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently enrolled in the front end development bootcamp at Juno College.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rcreinartz@gmail.com

 <!---